 by his wife. with whom he had been on very bad terms.
 He forgave her for having testified against him at the trial, and expressed the hope that she had forgiven him for his great crime.

-At sunrise, this morning, the prisoners were baptised by the Rev. Samuel Cook.
-The unfortunate men remarked that, last night was the longest they had experienced during their confinement, and expressed a desire for the our of exection to arrive.
+At sunrise, this morning, the prisoners were baptized by the Rev. Samuel Cook.
+The unfortunate men remarked that, last night was the longest they had experienced during their confinement, and expressed a desire for the our of execution to arrive.

 Decaraux was the first to make his appearance.
 He came down the stairs looking pale and haggard; he mounted slowly into the wagon, and took his seat upon the coffin which

 bore his name, gazing around at the assembled crowd, expectantly, then dropping his head upon his breast and swinging himself to and fro.

 Noel came out next with buoyant step, and sprang lightly into the wagon, seating himself near Decaraux, and nodded to some friends in the crowd.